 Due to the identification of the presence of influenza in the facility, all residents will receive antiviral chemoprophylaxis (Tamiflu) as per CDC recommended guidance.

 If you have any questions or concerns, please contact the unit nurse or physician.
 Thank you for your cooperation.

 We have carefully evaluated our policies, along with the Centers for Disease Control and Prevention (CDC) and New York State Department of Health guidelines to ensure that the Long Island State Veterans Home continues to provide the safest environment for our residents, employees, families, volunteers and visitors while following the core principles of infection control.

-Based on the current COVID-19 hospital admissions levels in the community and the current levels of respiratory illness in the Long Island State Veterans Home, we have made a determination that face masks are not required in the facility and on non-exposed units at this time.
+Based on the current levels of respiratory illness in the in the community and the Long Island State Veterans Home, we have made a determination that face masks will be required for all employees, students and volunteers while in the facility to prevent transmission and ensure a healthy workforce.

-Please be aware that the prevalence of respiratory illness in the community as well as within the nursing home can change.
-In accordance with regulatory guidelines; when community transmission levels of respiratory illnesses are elevated, the presence of a respiratory illness outbreak within the LISVH, or when the confirmed exposure of a resident or employee occurs, all visitors will be required to wear well-fitting masks covering the nose and mouth when visiting the Long Island State Veterans Home.
+Please be aware that the prevalence of respiratory illness within the nursing home can change.
+In accordance with regulatory guidelines; when the presence of a respiratory illness outbreak is identified within the LISVH, or when the confirmed exposure of a resident or employee occurs, all visitors will be required to wear well-fitting masks covering the nose and mouth when visiting those identified units on respiratory illness outbreak precautions at the Long Island State Veterans Home.

 All visitors will be notified of the presence of a respiratory illness upon entering the building.
 In addition, education on the appropriate use of personal protective equipment as well as the core principles of infection control will be provided.